Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Proofs of results

 Combining this with \eqref{eqn:lower_bound_g_U}, we have thus found a bounded sequence $(h_n)_n$ with $\norm{g(U_n)h_n}\rightarrow\infty$.
 Finally, by \Cref{prop:differentiability_J}, $J_f$ is differentiable.
-A coercive, differentiable function has a global minimum, that is attained only among its stationary points. \end{proof}
+The conclusion follows because a coercive, differentiable function on a finite-dimensional space $\B(\R^r,\mathcal{V})$ has a global minimum, that is attained only among its stationary points. \end{proof}